-My mother, a kick-ass Catholic, made a deal with me.
+My mother, a down-in-the-dirt Catholic, made a deal with me.
 If I kept my virginity until I got married, she’d give me two thousand dollars.
 We came to this agreement when I was seven, before my hormones went crazy, and when two grand was serious money.
 Still, an agreement is an agreement and I’m not the most popular person walking the face.
-Physically, I’m best described as “plain”, and when friends try to fix me up on blind dates my biggest attribute is “she’ll listen to every word you have to say.”
+Physically, I’m best described as “plain,” and when friends try to fix me up on blind dates my biggest attribute is “she’ll listen to every word you have to say.”

 So fast forward to last week when my mom leaves town with Floriano, a guy who came to the house to wallpaper the kitchen.
 He was there less than half the day and never even completed the job.
 Mom left a note which read: I have found my soul mate.
 There’s chili in the freezer.
 We were left with a permanent reminder of her departure: a kitchen half papered with pineapples and palm trees, half with strutting roosters.
 The point is this.
 As far as my personal purity goes, all bets are off.

 I thought I had the perfect guy.
 Colin.
 He works the midnight-to-eight shift as a watchman over at the wire factory, but he claims his true calling is optometry.
 He isn’t actively perusing the profession because according to Colin laser surgery will soon make glasses as useless as the keypunch machine.
 I never told him about the agreement I had with my mother because frankly, I didn’t think it was anybody else’s business.
 I just said I didn’t want to rush things.

 “Marcie, you’re twenty years old,” he’d tell me.
 “People get brain cancer younger than that.
 It’s like you put things off and the next thing you know…”

 This is where Colin would drag his thumb across his neck as if he was being beheaded by some terrorist.